OpenSwitchNOS/openswitch-ops-ntpd/tests/ntp_client_test.md

 ## Test initial conditions
 ### Objective
-Verify that NTP has been enabled.
+Verify that NTP is enabled.

 ### Requirements
 The Virtual Mininet Test Setup is required for this test.